-The meeting objective is to cover the multi-disciplinary approach to diagnosis, modern non-operative treatment, recent advances in the orthopaedic surgical management of complex Charcot foot and ankle deformities, including the emerging external and internal fixation techniques and showcase the evolving (and established) endovascular and vascular bypass surgical procedures, delivered by internationally eminent speakers from Europe and the USA.
-This should act as a forum for discussion and continue to stimulate a lively debate on foot preservation and salvage strategies.
+This year’s meeting objective is to provide a comprehensive cover on the multi-disciplinary approach to the diagnosis, modern nonoperative treatment, complex wound care methodologies and the established as well as the most recent advances in the surgical management of Charcot foot and ankle deformities.
+Internationally eminent speakers will stimulate discussions that will act as a forum for conversations on the current variations in successful treatment methodologies and stimulate a lively debate on the modern foot preservation and salvage strategies.

-The programme is aimed at orthopaedic surgeons, vascular surgeons, diabetologists, general physicians, podiatrists, diabetes specialist nurses, CCG clinical leads, general practitioners and all members of diabetes foot networks or diabetes clinical networks.
+The programme is aimed at orthopaedic surgeons, vascular surgeons, plastic surgeons, diabetologists, general physicians, podiatrists, diabetes specialist nurses, CCG clinical leads, general practitioners and all members of diabetes foot networks or diabetes clinical networks.

-This symposium will be followed by full day cadaver work on advanced surgical reconstruction techniques on Charcot midfoot and hindfoot deformities.
+This symposium will be followed by full day of cadaver workshop on advanced surgical reconstruction techniques on Charcot midfoot deformities.

 Prof. Venu Kavarthapu, Consultant Orthopaedic Surgeon

 Additional Cadaver Workshop For Surgeons 24th June 2020